 In order To carry out Vermont's policy that all public school children Vermont students will be afforded educational opportunities which that are substantially equal in quality, and in order to ensure continuous improvement in student performance, each public school each supervisory union, supervisory district, school district, and school to which these rules apply, SU/SDs and schools to which pursuant to 16 V.S.A. § 165 shall meet the following education quality standards and annually report to the community their communities in an understandable, inclusive, and comprehensive form as required in 16 V.S.A. § 165(a)(2).
 Independent schools seeking designation that they meet education quality standards pursuant to 16 VSA 165(f) must also meet the standards outlined in these rules except where doing so is otherwise contrary to Title 16 of the Vermont Statutes Annotated or the school is otherwise directed in state law.
-As these rules relate to independent schools designated as meeting education quality standards and unless the context suggests otherwise, duties assigned to supervisory unions, supervisory districts, school districts, or schools shall all be assigned to the independent school's developed to supervisory districts, school districts, or schools shall all be assigned to the independent school's governing board; and duties assigned to superintendents and principals shall be assigned to the school's head of school unless the context suggests otherwise.
+As these rules relate to independent schools designated as meeting education quality standards and unless the context suggests otherwise, duties assigned to supervisory unions, supervisory districts, school districts, or schools shall all be assigned to the independent school's governing board; and duties assigned to superintendents and principals shall be assigned to the school's head of school, unless the context suggests otherwise.